humanlang/ffmpeg_android/README.md

 <b>archbit=64</b> means that the library is compiled to support the cpu architecture arm64-v8a.
 If it is changed to a different value, such as archbit=32, it will be compiled to support armeabi-v7a.

-<b>Export the NDK = / Users/yangxinbao/Library/Android/SDK/the NDK / 21.1.6352462</b> modified into their own the NDK directory
+<b>Export the NDK = / Users/yangxinbao/Library/Android/SDK/the NDK / 21.1.6352462</b> modify to your own the NDK directory

-<b>export PREFIX=./android/$CPU</b> indicates the location of the dynamic library (.so files) after successful compilation (android folder and its subdirectories in the current folder).
+<b>export PREFIX=./android/$CPU</b> indicates the location of the dynamic library (.so files) after successful compilation (android folder and its subdirectories under the current folder).

 <b>Do not do complex operation, run first!</b>

+If you want to do something more, such as merge the generated so into a single so, first you need compile the static librarys.a file with the [build_android_a.sh](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/build_android_a.sh) script, and merge it into a [libffmpeg.so](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/android_a/armv8-a/libffmpeg.so) with the [merge.sh](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/merge.sh) script.